August 15, 2025

 Test Strips and Quick Tests

-Test strips provide fast results for specific pollutants.
-You expose the strip to air for a set time, then compare colors to a chart.
-Results appear in 5-30 minutes.
+Test strips give fast results for specific pollutants.
+Expose the strip to air for a set time, then compare colours to a chart.
+Results in 5–30 minutes.

 • Fast results (5–30 minutes)